abrudz/QuadRS/README.md

 Hello, World!
 ```
 This takes an empty Input.
 Notice the leading empty line.
-What this does is replace all occurences of `''` with 'Hello, World!'.
-PCRE will fine one such match and, in the case of QuadR, make the replacement, and in the case of QuadS, return the string for that one match.
+What this does is replace all occurences of `''` with `'Hello, World!'`.
+PCRE will find one such match and, in the case of QuadR, make the replacement, and in the case of QuadS, return the string for that one match.

 ### Number adder
 ```